 What is Ultrasonic Flow Meter?

 Ultrasonic flow meter is device that measures the volumetric flow rate of fluid flowing through a pipe by measuring the velocity across a known pipe cross sectional area.
 They are commonly used in household water metering, water processing/treatment, oil and gas, food and beverage industries etc. They operate on either Transit Time or Doppler Shift principle to measure the flow velocity.
-There are generally two types of Ultrasonic Flow Meter, clamp-on and in-line type.
+There are two types of Ultrasonic Flow Meter, namely clamp-on and in-line type ultrasonic flow meter.
+For clamp-on type, it can be further categorized into permanent type and portable type ultrasonic flow meter.
+Portable ultrasonic flow meter is used for diagnostic and verification purposes.

 Transit Time Method